 One of those Realtors he mentors spoke on the video about why she took his course.
 She said it was because she highly appreciated and understood the value of an education.
 She was smart enough to know that there was a lot she still didn’t know — and needed to know to be successful.
 By taking the course, she learned a number of income producing strategies that she could implement to make money.
 She now had DIRECTION.
 Having that direction made it much easier to apply her time and energy to activities that would truly lead to producing an income.

 Before that, she floundered, because she just didn’t have the necessary knowledge to take the right first steps.
 Can you imagine?
 So much energy spent on the WRONG actions.

 So step one is to find out — from others who are successful and taking the right actions — what your IPAs truly are.
 Once you know what they are, work them immediately.
 Focus hard on them.
 You might not be able to do all the strategies presented to you, but if your days are filled mainly with IPAs, eventually, the income will come.

 Be patient, as it might take a few months to get the ball rolling — in my experience, two to three months to see real progress from real actions — but also in my experience, one can’t do the right things and get no results.
 It’s just not possible.
 If you kick the ball, it moves forward.
 If you do the right things, you’ll reach the right goals.
 It’s really that simple.
-If you think you are, and you aren’t producing money, then you have to go back and revisit the validity of those IPAs — as well as considering how hard you are focusing on them.
+If you think you are acting properly, and you still aren’t producing money, then you have to go back and revisit the validity of those IPAs — and consider how hard you are focusing on them.
 Which brings us to the second step…

 2) Examine your results and learn from “trial and error.”